1. Overall philosophy

 2. Policy control

 Policy controls are now an important feature of MTAs that are connected to the Internet.
-Perhaps their most important job is to stop MTAs being abused as “open relays” by misguided individuals who send out vast amounts of unsolicited junk, and want to disguise its source.
+Perhaps their most important job is to stop MTAs from being abused as “open relays” by misguided individuals who send out vast amounts of unsolicited junk and want to disguise its source.
 Exim provides flexible facilities for specifying policy controls on incoming mail:

 Exim 4 (unlike previous versions of Exim) implements policy controls on incoming mail by means of Access Control Lists (ACLs).
 Each list is a series of statements that may either grant or deny access.
 ACLs can be used at several places in the SMTP dialogue while receiving a message from a remote host.
 However, the most common places are after each RCPT command, and at the very end of the message.
 The sysadmin can specify conditions for accepting or rejecting individual recipients or the entire message, respectively, at these two points (see chapter 43).
 Denial of access results in an SMTP error code.

 An ACL is also available for locally generated, non-SMTP messages.
 In this case, the only available actions are to accept or deny the entire message.